The Opencast project uses the Crowdin Localization Management Platform for translating Opencast into a variety of languages.

 Now you can use the Crowdin CLI command line tool to upload source language files and download translations.

-To upload the sources from the Opencast code repository to Crowdin, use the following command:
+To upload the translation sources from the Opencast code repository to Crowdin, use the following command:

 Note that the branch